verdaccio/website/website/blog/2018-11-19-setting-up-verdaccio-on-digitalocean.md

 ![](https://cdn-images-1.medium.com/max/1024/1*V1GIMttiMPYuX8FLKuumRg.png)<figcaption>A view of the droplet panel</figcaption>

-While the droplet is created, which takes a matter of seconds the next step is to find a way to log in via SSH, you can find credentials in your email. _Keep on mind the droplet provides root access and the next steps I won’t use sudo_.
+While the droplet is created, which takes a matter of seconds the next step is to find a way to log in via SSH, you can find credentials in your email. _Keep on mind the droplet provides root access and the next steps I won't use sudo_.

-### Installing Requirements
+### Installing Requirements {#installing-requirements}

 As first step we have to install [Verdaccio](https://verdaccio.org/) with the following command.